 In this case, you learn how a global HR organization asked for Innovisor’s help to analyze the networks and the engagement of the employees.

 A global HR organization with +400 employees worked across five HR units.
 They experienced inefficiencies in how they supported their global organization.
 This was also directly communicated by the business: HR needed to become a value-adding partner!

 The Chief Human Resources Officer (CHRO) therefore decided to role out an organizational initiative focused on ‘Working as ONE’.
 Employees needed to collaborate seamlessly across the HR units in order to provide the optimal value.

-The CHRO wanted to know the critical steps to build a stronger HR organization, so Innovisor decided to analyze the networks and the engagement and feelings of the employees in order to get the right actions to move HR away from an operational function to a strategic partner.
+The CHRO wanted to know the critical steps to build a stronger HR organization.
+Innovisor was asked to analyze the networks and the engagement and feelings of the employees in order to get the right actions to move HR away from an operational function to a strategic partner.

 Innovisor identified a collaboration barrier between Talent & Learning and HR Business Partners that was critical to bridge to be a value-adding partner:

-- 78% of Talent & Learning collaboration was with themselves while only 5% was with HR Business Partners.
+- 78% of collaboration from Talent & Learning employees were with themselves while only 5% was with HR Business Partners.
 Five employees were therefore identified as the ones who could strengthen cohesion between the two units that made up 50% of HR.